What are Defra’s Simpler Recycling Plans?

 This should get rid of the current ‘postcode lottery’ where homes in some areas of the country can recycle materials like glass in their domestic recycling bins, while others can’t.
 The plans also aim to crack down on waste crime, which costs England £1 billion a year, through mandatory digital waste tracking.

 There’s a deadline of the end of March 2026 for most of the proposed changes, so there’s plenty of time to get to grips with them.
-Understand what Defra’s simpler recycling plans are and how they could affect your business or household with these answers to your common questions.
+Understand what Defra’s simpler recycling plans are and how they could affect your business with these answers to your common questions.

 What will change under Defra’s